fatihaksel/creativekidz.club/README.md

 # creativekidz.club
-The goal of Creative Kidz is a community discussion web-site to share fun, easy to do activities for kids at home.
+We gather and share creative, fun, easy to do activities for kids.
+The platform is designed to crowd-source projects, activities for kids to work independently or as a group.

 It is a knowledge-base to keep kids entertained during the coronavirus crisis.

 ## Built With